-If you want a simple, thorough guide to the hoya heuschkeliana and the hoya heuschkeliana variegated you’ve come to the right place.
+Welcome to our guide to the hoya heuschkeliana and the hoya heuschkeliana variegated.
 The key to good care is to remember it’s epiphyte, we’ll go into further detail on care and propagation below…

 Hoya Heuschkeliana Summary

 |Watering needs:||Check soil once a week and only water if dry.|

 |Fertilizer:||Balanced fertilizer once a month in the growing months|

 |Soil:||Equal parts soil, perlite and orchid bark.
 Very well draining.|

 |Where to buy:||Try our list of Rare Plant Shops.|